 You can picnic by the river and swap information and war stories with local ex-pats.
 It's also got a Tesco Lotus.
 But does it have enough to attract English teachers?

-Last updated in 2017 by Stephen
+Last updated in 2018 by Dianne

 Because of its military past, Udon Thani has always had a sizeable Western expat community.
 But what's it like for a teacher seeking work?

-Last updated in 2016 by Leon
+Last updated in 2018 by Steve

 500 miles from Bangkok, Uttaradit means the 'the port of the north' apparently.
 So what work opportunities, etc does this town on the banks of the Nan River offer to any English teacher?